vasconcelos-giovanni/gio-chirper/README.md

 ![SQLite](https://img.shields.io/badge/sqlite-%2307405e.svg?style=for-the-badge&logo=sqlite&logoColor=white)

-## Development
+## 🏗️ Development Details

-It was built in the MVC model using Inertia to bind Laravel and Vue.js, with the login system made with Laravel Breeze.
+The project follows the MVC model, leveraging the Inertia framework to seamlessly integrate Laravel and Vue.js.
+The login system was implemented using Laravel Breeze, providing a smooth user experience.

-## My learning
+## 📚 My learning Journey

-I have worked for the first time with e-mail notifications and mail-trapping, back-end events and event listeners, middlewares, policies, TailwindCSS.
+Throughout this project, I had the opportunity to explore new concepts and technologies:
+📌 E-mail notifications and mail-trapping for seamless user communication.
+📌 Back-end events and event listeners to handle various interactions.
+📌 Middlewares to enhance the application's security and control flow.
+📌 Leveraging Tailwind CSS to craft a stunning and responsive UI.

-# Screenshots
+# 🖼️ Screenshots

 ![Home](/readme/img/screenshots/1.png)
 ![Registering](/readme/img/screenshots/2.png)